mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-04-OU-Design-and-GPO-Enforcement/README.md

 ![User policy applied](screenshots/lab-04-08-user-policy-applied.png)

-This confirmed that user-targeted policy was applying successfully.
+This confirmed that the user-targeted policy was within the correct scope and applied successfully.

 ---

-### 9. Remote Desktop Access Denied
+### 9. Confirmed Remote Desktop Access Was Denied

-A Remote Desktop sign-in attempt was tested for `John Smith`.
+A Remote Desktop sign-in was attempted using the `john.smith` account.

-The sign-in failed because the user did not have the required right to sign in through Remote Desktop Services.
+The sign-in failed because the user did not have the required authorization to sign in through Remote Desktop Services.

 ![RDP access denied](screenshots/lab-04-09-rdp-access-denied.png)

-This validated that access was denied when the user lacked the required permission.
+This confirmed that access was denied by default when the required entitlement was absent.

 ---

-### 10. Remote Desktop Group Membership Updated
+### 10. Updated Remote Desktop Group Membership

-`John Smith` was added to the `GG_Remote_Desktop_Users` security group.
+`john.smith` was added to the `GG_Remote_Desktop_Users` security group.

 ![Remote Desktop Users group membership](screenshots/lab-04-10-remote-desktop-users-group-membership.png)

-This remediated the access issue using group-based access control instead of direct user-level permission assignment.
+This remediated the access issue through group-based authorization rather than a direct user permission.

+A new authentication session was required for the updated group membership to appear in the user's access token.

 ---

-### 11. Successful Domain User Login Validated
+### 11. Validated the Successful Domain Sign-In

-After access was remediated through group membership, `John Smith` successfully logged in.
+After the group membership update, the user successfully signed in.

 Command used: